 Do you experience tender gums when flossing or even brushing?
 Learn what causes bleeding gums when flossing, when it’s best to see a dental professional and how to track instances of gum bleeding to help keep your gums in healthy condition.

 Gum bleeding is actually a more common instance than most people realize, and may not be a reason for concern, however there are instances of gum bleeding where visiting your dental professional may be best.
 Below are the common causes of bleeding gums when flossing:

 When it comes to keeping your gums in good condition, try brushing a minimum of twice a day and flossing at least once a day.
 To help remove more plaque from between teeth while staying gentle on fingers and gums, try Oral-B Glide Floss.

+If your gums are sensitive to traditional floss consider using a water flosser.
 The Oral-B Water Flosser Advanced, Portable Oral Irrigator Handle featuring Oxyjet Technology features three unique modes: intense, medium, or sensitive so you can pick the water pressure that’s best for you.

 If you’re more prone to sensitivity, try brushing with an electric toothbrush equipped with a sensitive mode.
 The Oral-B iO Series 9 not only delivers a gentle clean that’s both thorough and refreshing, but you can also track any instances of gum bleeding with the Oral-B app, only from Oral-B the #1 brand used by dentists worldwide*.

 *Based on surveys of a representative worldwide sample of dentists carried out for P&G regularly.